 Roofing including roof space

 Repair category 2

-Notes Roof tiles are original and appear slightly worn.
-Roof coverings appear to be functioning satisfactorily at present, however a degree of future maintenance and eventual re-tiling may be required.
-Within the roof void area some plasterboard lining panels were noted to be loose although these are non structural.
+Notes Roof tiles are original and appear to be approaching the end of their efficient life span.
+A degree of future maintenance and eventual re-tiling will be required.

 Rainwater fittings

 Repair category 1

 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.